Issue affecting minor updates of Red Had Ceph Storage 3 can cause OSDs corruption

 (overcloud-ceph-0) $ grep Requires /etc/systemd/system/ceph-osd\@.service

-Should the output not be showing the desired dependency, it is essential to update the units following the instructions Resolution section.
+line, like in the example above, it is essential to update the systemd unit file following the instructions in the Resolution section.

 This solution is part of Red Hat’s fast-track publication program, providing a huge library of solutions that Red Hat engineers have created while supporting our customers.
 To give you the knowledge you need the instant it becomes available, these articles may be presented in a raw and unedited form.